Last Updated On:

 But if you make your video the focus of your page and place it at the very top (or at least above the fold), it will be easier for people to find it.

 The search engine bots will also be able to find the video faster.
 So proper placement on the page can not only help your video get more views but also improve your video rankings as well.
+It’s one of the simplest video SEO tricks out there.

 8. Don’t Embed the Video at Multiple Locations